R1egn/mcmapsweb/web/README.md

 # The web frontend to view stiched together mcmaps.

 ## Bugs
-1. Layout maps clean without having to drag around.
+1. Layout maps clean without having to drag around to align them first.
    This is a javascript change, something on the page load.

+## NOTES
+1. Many of the files are hard linked on the server.
+When this is done it would be great if they were no longer hard linked.

 ## TODO
 1. Move around while swapping maps in/out of the browser window